What is Estoppel?

 In the Australian authority of Waltons Stores Ltd v Maher , a builder (Maher) agreed to demolish a building and erect a new one on a piece of land.
 Maher agreed to do this on the understanding that the new building would be leased to Waltons Stores (Waltons).

-As time was of the essence, Maher decided to commence work on the project before the lease was signed.
+As time was of the essence, Maher commenced work on the project before the lease was signed.
 Maher relied upon representations made by Waltons that the work had commenced.
 After Maher had torn down the old building and commenced work on the new one, Walton backed out of the agreement.

 How to establish estoppel?

-The following elements must be satisfied in order to give rise to estoppel.
+The following elements must be satisfied to give rise to estoppel.

 - Existence of a legal relationship or anticipation of such a relationship between the parties